Pekwerike/MintBankICR/README.md

 The app main repository serves as an interface between the view models and the network layer.

 * ### Optical Character Recognition + Camera Configuration
-Google's ML Kit exploited for it's on device machine learning capacity, while Androidx CameraX library was configured to capture input images for ML Kit
+Google's ML Kit was exploited for it's on device machine learning capacity, while Androidx CameraX library was configured to capture input images for ML Kit

 * ### ViewModel
 MiltBankICR view models holds all the UI states in the app to act as a single source of truth for state changes whilst serving as a data channel to the repository layer